franz-josef-kaiser/Docker-Alpine-Nodejs/README.md

 results in a pull request, I am happy to give you AAA-access to this repo.
 Please take a quick look at [CONTRIBUTING](CONTRIBUTING.md) - you will not find any surprises there.

- * In some cases there are libstdc++ and libgcc errors happening.

-        Error loading shared library libstdc++.so.6: No such file or directory (needed by /usr/bin/node) …
-        Error relocating /usr/bin/node: …

  * Nodejs probably shouldn't run as `root` on this machine.
 When everything works as `root`, there should be a non privileged `node` user in place.
 See uncommented parts of the [`Dockerfile`](Dockerfile)
  * Maybe there should be an [`ENTRYPOINT`](docker-entrypoint.sh) in place to pass commands directly